Silent Night (2023 film): Production

 In March 2023, producer Erica Lee confirmed the film features no dialogue, explaining "It really has no dialogue.
 It was another spec script that I was given and read, and I was like, 'This is either going to be a genius move or a disaster, there's no in between.'
 It's execution dependent for sure.
 I mean, John Woo kills it.
 Joel Kinnaman is the star and really delivers.
 I mean, there's some ambient noise and background and chatter like radio and stuff like that.
 But, yeah, it's awesome.
 I can't wait for you to see it."

 Woo decided to film the action in a more realistic manner that supports the emotional drama instead of having the action itself being the entertaining aspect, which was signature of his previous films.
 For the film, Kinnaman decided to try method acting for the first time and stop speaking for the entirety of the shoot.
 The lack of communication left the actor feeling lonely, and after multiple start attempts, he decided that the silent car ride to his first day on set was long enough to get him excited for the film.

 Release

-In September 2023, it was announced that Lionsgate had acquired the distribution rights for the film.
+In September 2023, it was announced that Lionsgate Films had acquired the distribution rights for the film.
 The film was theatrically released on December 1, 2023.